 Beginner, intermediate, and advanced sheet music (including sound files) for what will eventually become a large library of arrangements for fiddle tunes, as well as classical violin pieces and theory/agility studies is currently available for purchase by email, and will soon be available here at the website.

-I have a new email address as well as the new website; it is, firstname.lastname@example.org.
-For any of you trying to reach my husband Andy by email, his new address is, email@example.com.
+I have a new email address as well as a new website; it is, firstname.lastname@example.org.
+For any of you trying to reach my husband, Andrew, by email, his new address is, email@example.com.
 He sometimes uses firstname.lastname@example.org, either way will work.

 Over the years, we have gathered hundreds and hundreds of photographs.
-To keep you laughing, the galleries, each containing about 25 pictures, will be moved, rotated, and replaced every week or so.
-The gallery on this page consists of my family and some friends; other galleries are on different pages around the site.
+To keep you laughing, individual photos and the galleries (each containing about 25 pictures), will be moved, rotated, and replaced every week or so.
+Galleries are on different pages scattered around the site.
 Hope you enjoy them.
-As always with websites, follow the links scattered about, and please stop by often.
+As always with websites, follow the links, and please stop by often.

 I designed and patented the Bow Genie to fit a wide variety of different size violin bows; the Bow Genie merely slips over the end of the bow, then slides up to secure itself next to the frog.
 The Bow Genie tips a fiddler’s or violinist’s hand into the proper angle and keeps the wrist from dropping.
 By keeping the hand in the correct position, the Bow Genie helps keep proper pressure on the strings, thus improving the student’s tone.
 The Bow Genie also comes in black with a shorter cup for the little finger if you prefer.